vippsas/vipps-check-in-api/vipps-check-in-api.md

 The *loyalty check-in* is a way of showing the user their membership status.
 This is used to keep the customers in the app, while also informing them if they are member or not.

 Here is how they will look based on `isMember`.
-The merchants logo will also show here.
+The merchant's logo will also show here.
 ![Loyalty Flow](images/loyalty_check_in.png)

 ## API example